hefani/AI/Supervised Learning/classification/gda/README.md

 # Concepts Used

-- Multiclass Logistic Regression (Softmax)
-- Gradient Descent Optimization
-- One-hot Encoding
-- Cost Function for Multiclass Classification
+- Gaussian Discriminant Analysis (GDA): A generative classification model that assumes class-conditional data follows a multivariate normal distribution with shared covariance.
+- Multivariate Normal Distribution: Used to model feature distribution per class with mean vectors and covariance matrix.
+- Class Priors: Probabilities of each class estimated from training data frequencies.
+- Maximum Likelihood Estimation (MLE): For estimating means, covariance matrix, and priors from data.
+- Matrix Algebra: For efficient computation of inverse covariance and Mahalanobis distances.
-- Feature Scaling using StandardScaler
+- Feature Scaling using StandardScaler: Standardizes features to zero mean and unit variance to improve model stability.
-- NumPy for vectorized matrix operations
+- NumPy: Used for efficient numerical operations and vectorized computations.
+- Probability Theory: Computing posterior probabilities based on Gaussian likelihoods and priors for classification.

 ---

 # Files

-- `IntrovertExtrovertAmbivert.py` – Main implementation
-- `softmaxRegression.py` – Main implementation
+- `GDA.py` – Main implementation
 - `personality_synthetic_dataset.csv` – Sample dataset
-- `Raisin_Dataset.csv` – Sample dataset
 - `README.md` – Project documentation

 ---